hadley/adv-r/Computing-on-the-language.md

 ### Cautions

-Substitute + eval is an extremely powerful tool, but it can also create code that is hard for others to understand.
+Computing on the language is an extremely powerful tool, but it can also create code that is hard for others to understand.
 Before you use it, make sure that you have exhausted all other possibilities.
-This section shows a couple of examples of inappropriate use of computing on the language that you should avoid recreating.
+This section shows a couple of examples of inappropriate use of computing on the language that you should avoid reproducing.

-For example, given the name of a variable and it's desired value, you might write something like this:
+Typically, computing on the language is most useful for functions called directly by the user, not by other functions.
+For example, you might try using `subset()` from within a function that is given the name of a variable and it's desired value:

       colname <- "cyl"
       val <- 6